-Mr. DONALD POWELL (Coordinator, Gulf Coast Rebuilding): I think we would all be served better if the government did not get into the real estate business, and leave that to the private sector.
+DONALD POWELL: I think we would all be served better if the government did not get into the real estate business, and leave that to the private sector.

-Mr. ANDY COPLAN (Head of Louisiana Recovery Authority): And no one believes that Louisiana suffered only 54 percent of the damage.
+ANDY COPLAN: And no one believes that Louisiana suffered only 54 percent of the damage.

-Louisiana Recovery Authority board member Shawn Riley says many of those homeowners did not have flood insurance.
+ALLEN: Louisiana Recovery Authority board member Sean Reilly says many of those homeowners did not have flood insurance.